-Many thanks to the Penn Manor Education Foundation, which has awarded more than $40,000 in Venture Grants to teachers to enhance learning for students in multiple subjects at all grade levels at Penn Manor schools.
+Many thanks to the Penn Manor Education Foundation, which has awarded more than $40,000 in teacher Venture Grants to enhance learning in multiple subjects at all grade levels in Penn Manor School District.

-The grants range from $345 for flexible classroom seating for sixth-graders at Central Manor Elementary School to $7,085 for a wind tunnel at Penn Manor High School to enhance the teaching of aerodynamics, fluid dynamics and aeronautical engineering.
+The grants range from $345 for flexible classroom seating for sixth-graders at Central Manor Elementary School to $7,085 for a wind tunnel at Penn Manor High School to teach the principles of aerodynamics, fluid dynamics and aeronautical engineering.

-Two of the grants this year will support efforts to teach more students about local watersheds, which is the focus of a new partnership with Millersville University to expand watershed education efforts.
+Two of the grants this year will support efforts to teach more students about local watersheds, which is the focus of a new partnership with Millersville University.

 The grants, totaling $3,842, will fund groundwater simulation stations that will help students understand how the movement of water impacts ecosystems.